AnilKumar3494/INFO-655-Group_Project/README.md

 Online Presence for Networking and Career Advancement:
 - Users can utilize the portfolio website as a tool for networking with potential employers, clients, or collaborators through the LinkedIn and GitHub links.
 - The website facilitates communication through the Contact section, allowing visitors to reach out for inquiries or collaborations.

+  #Potential Updates

+  - Automated data entry using a JSON file to customize website links and contact information
+  - Authentication process for SMTP to provide secure authentication process before emails are sent
+  - Add functionality for blog content to be included in the portfolio
+  - Explore a process to automate generating a resume in pdf format that users can download
+  - Our team experienced "known" issues deploying our project on Git Hub Pages.
+There may more user-friendly options available for deployment such as Netlify